whopio/next-app-middleware/README.md

 export default origin;
 ```

+NOTE: Once an `external` file is found route collection is stopped, so any local pages in following segments will never be reached.

 ### rewrite.{ts,js}

-A rewrite.ts file indicates to the framework that the directory is an external path.
-The rewrite handler will receive the same arguments as a middleware handler would but can optionally return the final location the request will be routed to.
+A `rewrite` file indicates to the framework that the directory is an external path.
+The rewrite handler will receive the same arguments as a middleware handler would but can returns the final rewirite path if the request should be rewritten.

 ### redirect.{ts,js}

-Similar to rewrite.ts but results in a redirect instead of a rewrite
+Similar to `rewrite` but results in a redirect instead of a rewrite

 ```ts
 /**